310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% bubble Kaoru %}
 Look, Anzu-chan!
 Look over there!
 There’s an interesting display of fish over there~♪

-It looks like like they put all the big crabs and deep-sea fish and any other sci-fi-ish sea creatures in there, so it’s like you’ve *“Stepped into a planet completely different from Earth,”* or so it says.
+It looks like they put all the big crabs and deep-sea fish and any other sci-fi-like marine life in there, so it’s like you’ve “Stepped into a planet completely different from Earth,” or so it says.

 I think no one’s been approaching it, probably because it’s kinda eerie.

 So if we go over there, we may get to be all alone together~ Wanna go and see?

 Ahhh…!
-It’s like we’re space travellers drifting into an unknown planet…!!
+It’s like we’re space travelers drifting into an unknown planet…!

-We could live here, as we support and help each other while in danger of monsterous creatures on this planet…!
+We could live here, as we support and help each other while in danger of monstrous creatures on this planet…!
 And then, our love will bloom…♪

 Heheh, let’s become this planet’s Adam and Eve, Anzu-chan! ♪

 Huh?
 We should just hurry up already?

 It’ll be fine, won’t it?
-I’m not part of the main show this time, so they can start without me if we don’t make it in time.
+I’m not the main lead of the performance, so they can start without me if we don’t make it in time.

-I don’t even want to work today, it’s a holiday… We’ll go back to them sometime in the middle of the show, sooo~ I’m gonna keep you for myself for a while…♪
+I don’t even wanna work today, since it’s a holiday… We’ll go back to them sometime in the middle of the show, sooo~ I’m gonna keep you for myself for a while…♪

 Ah!
 Don’t run off with a stunned look on your face!